ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

     # => ['192.168.0.0/23', '192.168.3.0/24']

-Changing the action from 'merge' to 'span' will instead return the smallest subnet which contains all of the inputs
+Changing the action from 'merge' to 'span' will instead return the smallest subnet which contains all of the inputs.

 .. code-block:: yaml+jinja